keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

   --export > ./clusters/dev/podtato-head-source.yaml
 ```

-which will result output similar to:
+which results in an output similar to:

 ```yaml
 {% include "./assets/flux/gitrepository.yaml" %}